Sturmik/FileManager_C-_Console/README.md

 First time app runs, it will adapt for the screen resolution.
-It takes screen resolution values and builds the interface, the number and location of interactive buttons, and so on.
+It takes screen resolution values and builds the interface, the number, location of interactive buttons, and so on.

 ![alt text](https://github.com/Sturmik/FileManager_CSharp_Console/blob/master/ShowcaseImages/MainMenu2.PNG?raw=true)